ComScore

 • Why We Love It: crowd-pleaser, make ahead

-Make it ahead of time and add the avocado right before serving so you can concentrate on the grill.
+Make it ahead of time (just add the avocado right before serving) so you can focus your attention on the important things, like those burgers cooking away on your grill.

 46. German Potato Salad